Premature Labour and Birth

 • Between 32 and 37 weeks: moderate to late preterm

-Signs of labour before 37 weeks
+Signs of premature labour

 You should call Labour Ward if you are before 37 weeks and you have any signs of labour, including:

-• Contractions or period-type pains that are coming regularly
+• Contractions or regular period-type pains

 • Waters breaking or leaking